chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 Okay, you got me: there’s no specific (hah!) reason besides me wanting a low score that makes other overrides and exceptions easier to implement.
 You can omit the `:where()` wrapper and you’ll likely get the exact same result.
 And honestly, I had been waiting to use `:where()` for so long that I now use it very liberally, which is a “me” problem!

 {% callout %}
-We'll be checking for two scenarios: missing data-attribute and user preferences, or a defined data-attribute (the override), as the former combination allows the styles to be displayed without JavaScript while respecting user preferences!
+We’ll be checking for two scenarios: missing data-attribute and user preferences, or a defined data-attribute (the override), as the former combination allows the styles to be displayed without JavaScript while respecting user preferences!
 {% endcallout %}

 ## Current approach: write everything twice